JuiceFW/JuiceFW/README.md

   - Telegram Bots
   - Telegram bot user
   - Discord Bots
+  - etc

 In my portfolio there are scripts such as:
   - Parsers using proxies, multithreading and API
   - Telegram bots.
 (Bot for chat, for orders, etc.) (Example: <a href="https://t.me/anonimous_msg_bot">anonimous_msg_bot</a>)
   - Checking the proxy for operability
-  - Discord bots with MySQL support
+  - Discord bots with DB support
   - User bots that parse messages and videos from the channel's telegrams and forward them to any other services
   - Vkontakte page parser with telegram notification when updating.
   - VKDumper without access_token VK pages.
   - Discord Self Bot (restrictions are possible)
   - Data collection from Yandex.Metrica and Yandex.
-Direct, with subsequent entry into the MySQL database.
+Direct, with subsequent entry into the DB database.
   - Telegram parsing of channel members/groups
   - Telegram warming up of accounts
   - Telegram parsing of chats/account data

-I am able to use libraries such as:
-  - Requests
-  - Selenium (Chrome)
-  - SQlite3
-  - Postgres
-  - PyMySQL
-  - BeautifulSoup
-  - Openpyxl
-  - Pandas
-  - JSON
-  - Random
-  - Time
-  - Datetime
-  - Threading
-  - DiscordPy
-  - PyTelegramBotAPI
-  - and others.
+I've worked with over 100 libraries.

 #